Sam Darnold Player Prop Bets for NFL Week 7 | Carolina vs. New York 10/24/2021

 Matchup vs. New York

-- In one matchup against the Giants, Darnold recorded 230 passing yards, 4.5 yards fewer than his over/under for Sunday.
+- Darnold recorded 230 passing yards in one matchup against the Giants, 4.5 yards fewer than his over/under for Sunday.

-- Darnold threw a touchdown pass in that contest against the Giants.
+- Darnold threw a touchdown pass in that game against the Giants.

-- The 275.5 passing yards the Giants allow per game makes them the NFL's 21st-ranked pass defense this season.
+- The Giants have the NFL's 21st-ranked pass defense this season, yielding 275.5 yards per game through the air.

-- The Giants have given up 14 touchdowns through the air (2.3 per game).
-They are 28th in the NFL in that category.
+- With 14 passing TDs allowed this year, the Giants defense is ranked 28th in the league.

 Recent Performances

-- In last week's outing against the Vikings, Darnold racked up 207 yards while completing 41.5% of his passes, while tossing one touchdown with one interception.
+- In last week's outing against the Vikings, Darnold threw for 207 yards while completing 41.5% of his passes, while throwing one touchdown with one interception.

-- He added four carries for 48 yards, averaging 12 yards per carry.
+- Darnold added four carries for 48 yards, averaging 12 yards per attempt in the running game.

-- He has added 93 rushing yards (31.0 ypg) on 12 carries while scoring two touchdowns on the ground.
+- He's also added 93 rushing yards (31.0 ypg) on 12 carries while scoring two touchdowns on the ground.

 Darnold's Carolina Teammates